Code-Institute-Submissions/MS3-family-games/README.md

 - Create Search bar.
 - Make _Link To Shop_ field optional, and remove _Buy Here_ button if that field is empty or link isn't correct.
 - Format images.
+- Add more defencing programming, e.g. to prevent accidental deletions.

 ## Technologies Used